19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Wisdom.md

 - Certain [Deities](../../Magic/Deities/Deities.md) allow their followers to use their Wisdom for [Spellcasting](../../Magic/Spellcasting.md) instead of [Intelligence](Intelligence.md)
 - Perception

-Other use cases that fall in line with these according to referee discretion may also use **WIS**
+Other use cases that fall in line with these according to GM discretion may also use **WIS**